simonpoole/beautified-JOSM-preset/README.md

 these will always return the current release of the specified file.

+_Note: you can only have this or the original default preset active at any one time in JOSM._

 ## Information for developers

 ### Understanding the preset schema